Honest price ranges in Delhi (2026)

 1. Residential overhead tank (most Delhi homes)

 This is your standard rooftop plastic tank serving one home or flat.
-Up to 750 litres, ₹500-700 is the honest range.
-Up to 1,000 litres with the Premium add-ons, ₹700-900.
-The job takes about 90 minutes, uses food-grade disinfectant, and includes before/after photos plus a service certificate.
+Up to 500 litres, ₹699 is the standard price.
+501-1,000 litres with the Standard add-ons, ₹899.
+The job takes about 90 minutes, uses food-grade disinfectant, and includes before/after photos plus a dated cleaning record.

 2. Underground sump (kothis)